 The diaphragm pushes and pulls air and produces sound waves as it does so.
 Since it moves along with the coil and the coil moves relative to the audio signal, the sound waves represent the audio signal!

-In this design, which makes up the vast majority of headphone drivers today, the magnets are absolutely essential if the driver is to produce sound.
+In this design, which makes up most headphone drivers today, the magnets are essential if the driver is to produce sound.

-The Sennheiser HD280 Pro (link to check the price on Amazon) is an excellent example of a pair or moving-coil dynamic headphones:
+The Sennheiser HD280 Pro (link to check the price on Amazon) is an excellent example of a pair of moving-coil dynamic headphones: